Hussein Bicar: Abu Simbel Salvage and "The Eighth Wonder" Film

 During the transfer of Abu Simbel, the idea developed of making a film to document the history of the temple from its construction to the present, the movie called “The Eighth Wonder” was a product of efforts of former Minister of Culture Dr.Sarwat Okasha.
 Dr. Okasha asked John Feeney from Canada to direct this production.
 Dr. Shehata Adam prepared the historical material.
 The film was produced under the supervision of the Director of the Center for Documentary Film, Hassan Fouad.

 Bicar was asked to depict in paintings the early stages of constructing the temple.
 This included the opening ceremony for Abu Simbel—a ceremony attended by Ramses II and his lovely wife, Nefertari—“the prettiest of the pretty.”
 Ramses II had built several temples including one for Nefertari constructed next to one of his own.

-Bicar drew illustrations depending on historical and geometrical information provided on this grand architectural structure.
-It took him more than two years to complete those works during which he visited Nubia and Thebes, Egypt.
-Bicar's paintings commissioned for the film, demonstrate mastery of his art and craft.
-Like the ancient Egyptian architecture, Bicar shows brilliance and precision.
-It is a great work of creativity.
-By drawing on imagination and consulting books of history, he has breathed life back into a full era of ancient history.
+Bicar created illustrations using historical and geometric information about this architectural structure.
+It took him more than two years to complete these works, during which he visited Nubia and Thebes, Egypt.
+These visits helped him gather additional information on this type of architecture.

 The commentary of the film was in English and Arabic and was produced in cinema laboratories in Rome for showing in movie theaters in Egypt and in Egyptian cultural centers abroad.
 It was shown in the Berlin festival for documentary films in 1973.
 A copy of the film was dedicated by director John Feeney to The New Zealand Film Archive.

 Visitors of Kafr El Gouna, near the red sea city town of Hurghada can now visit the Abu Simbel Museum by Bicar.
 On display are 54 of the paintings he created for the documentary, which showcase his consummate skill in historical illustrations and his passion for the Pharaonic civilization.